 How Can Data Feed Freezing Be Taken Advantage Of?

 There are some trading platforms who often freeze the data feed.
 This may happen for only a few seconds, which is more than enough time to look at the data of another trading platform who is not freezing their data and tell you where the price is going.
 There are also trading platforms who freeze data on a more regular and systematic basis.
 It sounds good to be able to predict the movement of price, but this does not work on live accounts.

 This is very similar to the practice above, but a bit more complex.
 Each trading platform has a different data feed quality.
 Some are a few seconds slower than others.
 There are programs that are able to detect this delay and use this to take advantage of the market.
 Trading platforms are well aware of this practice and are doing everything they can to avoid this from happening.

 You may find this in their T&Cs.
 In order to simplify things, there are programs that will disguise this form of arbitrage, making it harder for the trading platforms to find out.

 3. Trading on delayed charts

-Some brokers have delayed charts for their demo accounts.
+Some trading platforms have delayed charts for their demo accounts.
 This is popular with stocks or rarely traded instruments.
-With Admiral Markets, CFD shares are delayed up to 15 minutes from the live stock exchange feed.
-Simply by looking at another broker, I can know where the price will go 15 minutes before it happens, thus allowing me to pass the challenge.
+Simply by looking at another trading platform, the trader can know where the price will go 15 minutes before it happens, thus allowing them to pass the challenge.
 This is not possible to practice on a live account, so this practice does not comply with the functioning of the real market.